 In my third the protagonist Reynaud Ravensdale (a distant cousin of Émile’s) is also an Aristocrat Turned Bandit, but by contrast he is the romantic one, in fact adopting what would later be called a Byronic pose.
 In opposition, his love interest Isabella Murray is decidedly cynical, and finds Ravensdale’s histrionics purely ridiculous…

-Some writers are notorious for re-cycling characters to good effect, particularly on their productivity – for instance, I wrote a post recently about Georgette Heyer; she was notorious for writing about two sorts of heroes, dividing them ‘into two basic categories: the Mark I hero, who is “The brusque, savage sort with a foul temper” and the Mark II hero, who is “Suave, well-dressed, rich, and a famous whip….’
+Some writers are notorious for re-cycling an extremely limited variety of characters and their plots, and it has no effect on their sales while massively helping their productivity.
+The late Victorian writer of best selling romantic melodramas, Charles Garvice, made a fortune from this.
+I also wrote a post recently about another writer of romances, who possibly emulated him, Georgette Heyer.
+She was notorious for writing about two sorts of heroes, dividing them ‘into two basic categories: the Mark I hero, who is “The brusque, savage sort with a foul temper” and the Mark II hero, who is “Suave, well-dressed, rich, and a famous whip….’

 Her heroines also divide into two basic types; the innocent (often with romantic notions) and the more knowing, witty and assertive and usually slightly older woman.

 She, of course, made a huge reputation partly through re-cycling these basic character types as heroes and heroines in different settings.

 Of course, the shade of Mr Darcy hovers here, who was reputedly, down to his habit of not dancing, based to some extent on Lord Byron, who in turn may have modeled his own behaviour on earlier, Gothic heroes… Vulpius’ ‘Rinaldo Rinaldini, Captain of Banditti’, anyone?